Spread the love

 The Coldest Place on Earth

-If you were to make an educated guess about the extreme cold locations on Earth, your thoughts might naturally gravitate toward places like Antarctica or the North Pole.
+If you were to make an educated guess about the extremely cold locations on Earth, your thoughts might naturally gravitate toward places like Antarctica or the North Pole.

 However, it might surprise you that the absolute coldest conditions ever achieved on Earth were not found in the vast expanses of these polar regions but within the controlled confines of a laboratory in Italy.